Is Oaxaca, Mexico Worth Visiting? (YES, and Here’s Why!)

 7. Oaxaca becomes alive for Día de Muertos (Day of the Dead)

 Day of the Dead is perhaps Mexico’s most beloved tradition.
-And in Oaxaca, the fiesta is on full display.
+In Oaxaca, the fiesta is on full display.

 That said, it’s known that Oaxaca is one of the best places in Mexico to experience Día de Muertos.